awsdocs/aws-appconfig-user-guide/doc_source/appconfig-creating-application.md

 # Step 1: Creating an AWS AppConfig application<a name="appconfig-creating-application"></a>

-An application in AWS AppConfig is a logical unit of code that provides capabilities for your customers\.
-For example, an application can be a microservice that runs on EC2 instances, a mobile application installed by your users, a serverless application using Amazon API Gateway and AWS Lambda, or any system you run on behalf of others\.
+In AWS AppConfig, an application is simply an organizational construct like a folder\.
+This organizational construct has a relationship with some unit of executable code\.
+For example, you could create an application called MyMobileApp to organize and manage configuration data for a mobile application installed by your users\.

+**Note**
+You can use AWS CloudFormation to create AWS AppConfig artifacts, including applications, environments, configuration profiles, deployments, deployment strategies, and hosted configuration versions\.
+For more information, see [AWS AppConfig resource type reference](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/AWS_AppConfig.html) in the *AWS CloudFormation User Guide*\.

 ## Creating an AWS AppConfig application \(console\)<a name="appconfig-creating-application-console"></a>